akakie/OLLI-search/chapters.md

 ### Search for information

 You will also encounter a set of search terms which will help you to search the internet for multiple sites related to our discussions.
-The prefix **Search for:**_ will be followed by a few words.
-Copy the words listed, paste them into the search field of your browser, and execute the search.
+The prefix **Search for:** will be followed by a few keywords.
+Copy the keywords listed, paste them into the search field of your browser, and execute the search.
 This should return a list of web sites on our current topic.
 Browse through some of them for more information on the topic.

 ## Home Tasks ##

 1. Download the Notes File from the OLLI server and save it on your computer.
 When you are working with the file, use the saved PDF version, not a printed copy.
 The Notes File is small and should not take long to download.
-2. Visit the page at http://goo.gl/ZTnBNl . ( i) This page is from About.com/tech on the topic of searching.
+2. Visit the page at http://goo.gl/ZTnBNl .
+This page is from About.com/tech on the topic of searching.
 Read or at least look through the different pages on searching.

-## Basic Searching
+# DAY 2 Basic Searching
-	The simplest form of searching is to simply type a question in the search bar and press return.
-This is often sufficient.
-We will experiment with this in the remaining time in the first day.
+	The simplest form of searching is to type a question in the search bar and press return.
+Searching has been adding Artificial Intelligence  (AI) or Machine Intelligence (MI) to the software involved in the process.
+This is often sufficient but may produce a lot of responses to the query.
+Fortunately, it is possible to add refinements to reduce the responses.

+---

 ## Day 2
 	1. Search engines, web sites, browsers